vb-consulting/Norm.net/Documentation/reference/methods.md

 Assert.Empty(result2);
 ```

+---

 ### WithUnknownResultType

 > **PostgreSQL only feature**

 - Sets PostgreSQL results behavior by marking some or all results as unknown.
-Unknown result type is serialized as a raw string.
+The unknown result type is serialized as a raw string:

 ```csharp
 // Extension